practical-artificial-intelligence-841/website/content/slides/week1/week1.md

 - Review and become familiar with the Reading Notes Guidelines in **week1-reading-notes-guidelines​**
 - Write your reading notes in a folder you create in your OneDrive account (e.g., COMP841 folder)​
 - Convert the reading notes document to PDF and submit it to the submission link in Canvas

-## Reading Notes Presentation​
-Need two volunteers!​
-- 10-12 min presentation at the beginning of the class (15 min after the hour!)​
-- One team member​
-    - Creates a PowerPoint document in their OneDrive folder for the course​
-    - Shares the document with the other team member​
-    - Title page has the full descriptions of the assigned readings along with the name of the presenter for each reading​
-- Readings are split evenly between presenters​
-- Each presenter prepares 4-5 slides to summarize key findings in the assigned reading​

 ## What is Artificial Intelligence?​
 - As an academic discipline​